MatthewGerber/rlai/README.md

     :param update_upon_every_visit: See `rlai.gpi.monte_carlo.evaluation.evaluate_q_pi`.
     :param epsilon: Total probability mass to spread across all actions, resulting in an epsilon-greedy policy.
 Must be >= 0 if provided.
+    :param make_final_policy_greedy: Whether or not to make the agent's final policy greedy with respect to the q-values that have been learned, regardless of the value of epsilon used to estimate the q-values.
     :param off_policy_agent: See `rlai.gpi.monte_carlo.evaluation.evaluate_q_pi`.
 The policy of this agent will not updated by this function.
     :param num_improvements_per_plot: Number of improvements to make before plotting the per-improvement average.
 Pass